 Description

 One of the most famous American coin issues.
-Struck in New York by gold and silversmith Ephraim Brasher, a neighbor, and friend of George Washington in New York.
+Struck in New York by gold and silversmith Ephraim Brasher, a neighbor, and friend of George Washington.

 Obverse: Mountain surmounted by the sun and rays emanating from it.
 Open sea in the foreground with BRASHER below.
 NOVA EBORACA COLUMBIA / EXCELOR around.